-Finally, menu 4 converts mbctools outputs into a format suitable for importing into metaXplor (Figure 8), a web-oriented platform for storing, sharing, exploring and manipulating metagenomic datasets. metaXplor significantly contributes to enhancing the FAIR (Findable, Accessible, Interoperable, and Reusable)(Wilkinson et al., 2016) characteristics of this specific data type by serving as a robust solution for centralized data management, intuitive visualization, and long-term accessibility.
+Finally, menu 4 converts mbctools outputs into a format suitable for importing into metaXplor (Figure 8), a web-oriented platform for storing, sharing, exploring and manipulating metagenomic pipeline outputs. metaXplor significantly contributes to enhancing the FAIR (Findable, Accessible, Interoperable, and Reusable) (23) characteristics of this specific data type by serving as a robust solution for centralized data management, intuitive visualization, and long-term accessibility.